 For benchmarking by the software, install Unigine Heaven.
 This will test your graphics card for a couple of minutes and will display the Average Frames Per Second on the chosen graphical settings.

-Next are the Games:- I recommend going with the GPU intensive games which are mostly AAA titles like The Witcher 3, DOOM 2016, Rise of the Tomb Raider and many of the latest games.
+Next are the Games:- I recommend going with the GPU intensive games which are mostly AAA titles like The Witcher 3, DOOM Eternal, Shadow of the Tomb Raider, GTA V and many of the latest games.

 Step #6:- Overclock